gnolang/gno/docs/concepts/effective-gno.md

 EOA (Externally Owned Account), or the preceding realm in the call stack.

 Another approach is to look specifically at the EOA.
-For this, you should call `std.GetOrigCaller()`, which returns the public address of the account that signed the transaction.
+For this, you should call `std.OrigCaller()`, which returns the public address of the account that signed the transaction.

-TODO: explain when to use `std.GetOrigCaller`.
+TODO: explain when to use `std.OrigCaller`.

 Internally, this call will look at the frame stack, which is basically the stack of callers including all the functions, anonymous functions, other realms, and